4 Surprising Ways A Clean House Improves Your Home's Value

 Lowers the Risk of Long-Term Damage

 It’s no secret that small issues can turn into big ones if they go unnoticed.
-In fact, dirt and clutter impacts your home by leaving it more vulnerable to more serious damage.
+In fact, dirt and clutter impact your home by leaving it more vulnerable to more serious damage.
 Which means that a clean house can shield against damage that can eventually become costly if left alone.

 If your house experiences damage as a result of grime build-up, it is not a problem a buyer will want to pay for.
 At the end of the day, they’ll dock it from your home’s value and you’ll be the one paying.
 It’s better to incur that cost now while you still live in your home.